preferred-coyote/preferred-coyote/CONTRIBUTING.md

 1. Fix any issues raised by your code reviwer, and push your fixes as a single new commit.
 1. Once the pull request has been reviewed, it will be merged by another member of the team.
 Do not merge your own commits.
+1. The person who merges the pull request will also need to delete the feature branch that was merged.

 ##About Branches